 3. Does the title represent what the story is about?

-4. As I am often told about my writing, this is a very quiet story and those stories are a hard sell.
+4. This is a quiet story and those stories are a hard sell.
 If you can amp up the action it may be more marketable.

 1. To clearly get the problem/solution established, try completing this sentence:

 Baxter was a dog who more than anything wanted ________________ but couldn’t because ___________________, until _________________ happened.

 2. It might be cool if Madison and Baxter’s problems were parallel.
 For instance: